Thoophoms/Flutter/README.md

        - Once the Android has been restarted, you will see the button `Start a new Flutter project` on the welcome page on the application which means that the installation is successful

 3. **Install the Android Emulator**
+   - Click on `New Flutter Project`
+   - On Generator tab, choose `Flutter`
+   - On "Flutter SDK path": put the path for flutter that you saved
+     - Example:
+     - `C:\src\flutter\flutter`
+   - Enter the project name and click on `create`
+   - **To test the program:**
+     - On the left side of your project screen, there is an icon with the phone and Android picture, the icon called `Device Manager`
+     - Click on `Device Manager` then click on `+` sign and `create Virtual Device`
+     - Click on the "Legacy tab" then choose either `Nexus 6` or `Nexus 6P` then, `Next` and download the necessary system image that it needs to be downloaded
+       - In this case, I chose `Nexus 6` and download `Pie`
+       - Once the download is finished, click on the "Emulated Performance", on "Graphics" dropdown: choose `Hardware - GLES 2.0`

 ### Mac Setup